Lamsio/Self-Learning-Programming/学校/Gaming II/Revision for examination.md

 </meters>
 ```

-The EOD meter report must be
+The EOD meter report must be acknowledged!

+Repeat resending until it receives meterInfoAck.